rudderlabs/rudder-sdk-js/README.md

 			}
 		} (method)
 	}
+	/*
+	The below method is load analytics with your writekey.
-	analytics.load("YOUR_WRITE_KEY", "DATA_PLANE_URI"); // You need to replace "YOUR_WRITE_KEY" with the Writekey in Rudder control plane and "DATA_PLANE_URI" with the url of the server.
+	You need to replace "YOUR_WRITE_KEY" with the Writekey in Rudder control plane and "DATA_PLANE_URI" with the uri of the server.
 	The 2nd parameter is optional.
+	*/
+	analytics.load("YOUR_WRITE_KEY", "DATA_PLANE_URI");
 </script>
 <script  src="https://unpkg.com/rudder-analytics@1.0.3"></script>